-- 'The Head of Paid Service' Chief Executive - 'The Monitoring Officer' Head of Regulatory Services Head of Legal, HR and Regulatory Services - 'The Chief Financial Officer' Head of Finance and ICT
+- 'The Head of Paid Service' Chief Executive - 'The Monitoring Officer' Head of Legal, HR and Regulatory Services - 'The Chief Financial Officer' Head of Finance and ICT

 4. Role of the Audit Committee

 The Audit and Governance Panel acts as the Council's audit committee.
 In that capacity it has the following responsibilities: